httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 an on-path malicious actor can either remove a digest value entirely or substitute it with a new digest value computed over manipulated representation data or content.
-This attack can be mitigated by combining mechanisms described in this document with other approaches such as transport-layer security or digital signatures (for example, HTTP Message Signatures {{SIGNATURES}}).
+This attack can be mitigated by combining mechanisms described in this document with other approaches such as Transport Layer Security (TLS) or digital signatures (for example, HTTP Message Signatures {{SIGNATURES}}).

 ## End-to-End Integrity